-10.2 If response to 10.1 is "yes," provide information related to this exemption.
+10.2 If response to 10.1 is yes, provide information related to this exemption:

-10.3 Has the insurer been granted any exemptions related to the other requirements of the Annual Financial Reporting Model Regulation as allowed for in Section 17A of the Model Regulation, or substantially similar state law or regulation?
+10.3 Has the insurer been granted any exemptions related to the other requirements of the Annual Financial Reporting Model Regulation as allowed for in Section 18A of the Model Regulation, or substantially similar state law or regulation?
 Yes[X] No[]

-10.4 If response to 10.3 is "yes," provide information related to this exemption: Requirements waived as the Company does not meet premium threshold.
+10.4 If response to 10.3 is yes, provide information related to this exemption: Requirements waived as the Company has not met premium threshold.